awsdocs/amazon-cloudwatch-user-guide/doc_source/create-iam-roles-for-cloudwatch-agent.md

 1. For **Set permissions**, choose **Attach existing policies directly**\.

-1. In the list of policies, select the box next to **CloudWatchAgentAdminPolicy**\.
+1. In the list of policies, select the check box next to **CloudWatchAgentAdminPolicy**\.
 If necessary, use the search box to find the policy\.

 1. To use Systems Manager to install or configure the CloudWatch agent, select the check box next to **AmazonSSMManagedInstanceCore**\.
 This AWS managed policy enables an instance to use Systems Manager service core functionality\. \(If necessary, use the search box to find the policy\.
 This policy isn't necessary if you start and configure the agent only through the command line\.\)